bplmaps/lmec-main-site/content/about/jobs/administrative-assistant.md

 ### To apply

-Please submit the following as a single PDF.
+Applicants should submit the following materials:

-- A cover letter of no more than two pages.
+- A cover letter of no more than two pages (PDF, DOCX, or MD format)
-- A CV or résumé.
+- A CV or résumé (PDF, DOCX, or MD format)
 - A list of 3 professional references, including telephone numbers and email.
 We will not contact references before notifying candidates in the final round.

 Additional material will be requested from semifinalist candidates.